Cleaning up your funding

 Culture Unstained is a small organisation and we primarily seek funding from charitable foundations or similar bodies.
 We acknowledge that in a capitalist system many of the sources of funding available to us may be tainted by a degree of exploitation and environmental harm.
 Our responsibility is to exercise the agency we do have in order to avoid perpetuating or exacerbating any harm, and to put the money we do accept towards addressing the pressing problems we exist to challenge.

-However we do have clear red lines around sources of funding we would never accept.
+However, we do have clear red lines around sources of funding we would never accept.
 We will not take money from funders who make their income from activities that abuse human rights, contribute to climate change, cause environmental destruction or depend on the depletion of finite resources.
 We recognise that endowments and funds will often have historical ties to unethical activities.

 In these cases, we may accept funding from those that have taken comprehensive steps to confront, learn from and address the origins of their funds.
 We will not accept funding that could be used to “cleanse” the reputation of the funder where the original source of the funds goes against our core values.
 We make these decisions on a case-by-case basis, guided by our due diligence questions, below.
 We reserve the right to review and revise our approach, and reject or return funding, if new information about a source of funds comes to light.